psf/pyperf/doc/api.rst

    A benchmark is made of multiple :class:`Run` objects.

-   By default, metadata is collected using :meth:`perf.metadata.collect_benchmark_metadata`, pass a dictionary to not collect metadata.
+   By default, metadata is collected using :meth:`perf.metadata.collect_benchmark_metadata`, pass a dictionary to *metadata* to not collect metadata.

    Methods: